sgshulman/DGEM/README.md

 - phi &mdash; longitude of the slice in degrees
 - radiusMax &mdash; the maximum radius value.
 The radius varies from 0 to _radiusMax_.
 - heightMax &mdash; the maximum height value.
 The height varies from 0 to _heightMax_.

+### Effective Height

+The effective height is the height (_z_ value) at which the optical thickness of the matter, when moving downward along the _z_-axis from the infinity, reaches 1.
+This value is convenient for understanding the geometric shape of the scattering matter.
+This debug output is described in **effectiveHeight** optional section.
+The effective height parameters are:
+- filename &mdash; the output file name
+- radiusMax &mdash; the maximum module of _x_ and _y_ coordinates
+- heightMax &mdash; the maximum height value.
+Integration along the _z_ axis starts from this height
+- dRadius &mdash; the step along _x_ and _y_ axes
+- dHeight &mdash; the step for integration along the _z_ axis
+- printCoordinates &mdash; boolean flag.
+If it is _true_ each output line contains three values: _x_, _y_ and _z_.
+Otherwise, only the _z_ values are displayed in the table form.

 ## Used third-party libraries